 Skagit County Prosecuting Attorney's Office and Involuntary Treatment Act cases

 The PR for Skagit County has notified the BHASO of potential staffing issues for lawyers assigned to try ITA cases in Skagit County.
-North Sound BHASO is working with the PA to identify a path forward.
+North Sound BHASO is meeting with the Skagit County PA next week.